The A109 Light Utility Helicopter is operated by No. 3 Squadron RNZAF.

-The RNZAF has five new state-of-the-art AgustaWestland A109 Light Utility Helicopters (A109LUH).
+The RNZAF has a fleet of five AgustaWestland A109 Light Utility Helicopters (A109LUH).
 They are a lightweight, twin-engine aircraft with a modern glass cockpit and a retractable wheeled undercarriage.

 ||Retractable tricycle (wheeled)|